The sky-high net worth of 'Vanderpump Rules' cast members

 Tom Schwartz

-At a net worth of around USD 4 million (INR 32 crore), Schwartz is one of the most affluent cast members of the reality TV series.
+At a net worth of around USD 4 million, Schwartz is one of the most affluent cast members of the reality TV series.

 That’s not all.
 His appearances on multiple television shows, such as True Blood (2011) and Two and a Half Men (2013), added to his ever-increasing net worth.
 He was also a part of the documentary short 2 Miles in 20 Minutes (2013).